Writing a CV

 If you are applying internationally, you may wish to provide the local equivalent qualifications on your CV, so that the recruiter can understand your level of education.
 In some cases you will be required to produce evidence at the point of application.

 Applicant tracking systems

 Some larger organisations and job sites use Applicant Tracking Systems (ATS) which do a first sift of applications using scanning software, looking for keywords and phrases that match the job description.

 If you think your CV or application may be scanned by software then use our tips below to ensure your CV makes it through the first sift:

 After working through our tops tips, and making sure you have followed the employers’ instructions, consider these questions to ensure your CV is as strong as it can be:

-It can take a number of revisions to get the best version of your CV for a specific job and if you don't have much experience of writing CVs, it's worth getting an objective view.
-It's worth asking a friend who might spot any errors, or pick up on things where the meaning isn't clear.
+It can take a number of revisions to get the best version of your CV for a specific job and if you don't have much experience of writing CVs, it's worth getting help.

 We have a number of examples to help you write your CV, but DO NOT just copy these.
 You need to make your CV individual to you so that it stands out from the rest.
 Before you start, you should also read our tips on how to use application tracking systems (see above).